Mediterranean Monk Seal

 To date, the Commission has not drafted any reports for the Mediterranean monk seal.

 |September 28, 2015|

 Threats to Mediterranean monk seals include human encroachment and critical habitat destruction, alteration and fragmentation, deliberate harassment and killing by fishermen who consider them competitors for fish and a source of damage to their fishing gear, and incidental drowning in gillnets.
-Deliberate killing has been the most frequently diagnosed cause of monk seal deaths in Greece, also a serious problem in Turkey and Cap Blanc.
+Deliberate killing has been the most frequently diagnosed cause of monk seal deaths in Greece, and is also a serious problem in Turkey.
 One-third of monk seal deaths in Greece in the early 1990s were attributed to deliberate killing by fishermen.
 In 2011 and 2012, nearly 20 percent of all well-documented monk seal deaths in Greece were attributed to deliberate human causes, such as gunshots likely inflicted by fishermen.
-Disease outbreaks, toxic algal blooms, rock slides or cave collapses, shark predation, and abnormally low water temperatures are also threats to individual populations.
+Disease outbreaks, toxic algal blooms, rock-slides or cave collapses, shark predation, and abnormally low water temperatures are also threats to individual populations.